skylight-hq/microconsulting-platform-proposal/README.md

 * **Analytics:** Google Analytics, Heap
 * **Project Management:** JIRA

-Note: We would prefer to use Docker for containerization, but [cloud.gov's support for Docker images is currently limited](https://cloud.gov/docs/apps/experimental/docker/).
+Note: We would prefer to use Docker for containerization, but [cloud.gov’s support for Docker images is currently limited](https://cloud.gov/docs/apps/experimental/docker/).

 #### 2.4.6 Project management

-Skylight will provide a project manager to serve as the primary point of contact for the government's program office in order facilitate the successful planning and execution of this proposed project.
+Skylight will provide a project manager to serve as the primary point of contact for the government’s program office in order to facilitate the successful planning and execution of this proposed project.

-The Skylight project manager and team will collaborate closely with the government's assigned product owner on all aspects of the product.
+The Skylight project manager and team will collaborate closely with the government’s assigned product owner on all aspects of the product.

-When issues arise that directly affect Skylight's ability to perform, we will provide written, timely notification (within 24 hours of any anticipated or known impact) to the contracting officer's representative (COR) and the product owner.
+When issues arise that directly affect Skylight’s ability to perform, we will provide written, timely notification (within 24 hours of any anticipated or known impact) to the contracting officer’s representative (COR) and the product owner.

 During the Kickoff, Discovery, and Framing Phases, we will provide a weekly status report that includes the status of deliverables, work completed, planned actions, and open impediments.
 This is a more traditional approach of reporting project status.
 During the Alpha, Beta, and Live Phases, we recommend leveraging the artifacts that are continually created or updated over the course of an iteration to serve as the status report.
 These artifacts include, but are not limited to: Performance Indicators, Release Plan, Release Monitoring, Iteration Metrics, Iteration Monitoring, Task Board, and Impediments.

 #### 2.4.7 Open transition

 Our aim is to maintain the project in a transferable state at all times in order to mitigate any disruption associated with handing it over to another party.

 First, we strongly recommend that the government allow the project, including source code, to be developed in the open public from the outset.
-Such open access to the project's assets will greatly reduce the amount of time it takes another party to ramp-up their knowledge.
+Such open access to the project’s assets will greatly reduce the amount of time it takes another party to ramp-up their knowledge.

-Second, we will employ agile documentation best practices such as preferring executable specifications over static documents, treating documentation as a requirement (as part of the "definition of done" for each story), and keeping documentation as simple and concise as possible.
-Such practices will allow us to mitigate at least one factor that often contributes to project failure &mdash; heavy documentation &mdash; while at the same time capturing essential project and product knowledge.
+Second, we will employ agile documentation best practices such as preferring executable specifications over static documents, treating documentation as a requirement (as part of the “definition of done” for each story), and keeping documentation as simple and concise as possible.
+Such practices will allow us to mitigate at least one factor that often contributes to project failure — heavy documentation — while at the same time capturing essential project and product knowledge.

 Third, through the relentless pursuit of sound technical practices such as automated deployments, we will effectively reduce any risk of operational lock-in.